Top 15 Business Process Management Software to Consider for 2025

 Human-centric BPM

-A human-centric BPM system, as the name suggests, is specifically meant for processes that involve human interaction like staff approvals and other manual labor.
-This business process software offers general tracking of the processes automated notifications and personal dashboards for the employees.
+A human-centric BPM system, as the name suggests, is specifically meant for processes that involve human interaction, like staff approvals and other manual labour.
+This business process software offers general tracking of the processes, automated notifications and personal dashboards for the employees.
 While operating this particular BPM system, it is a collaborative model that involves considerable human involvement and requires critical thinking and decision-making skills.
-Hence, the system is user-friendly and easy to navigate by all the employees.
+Hence, the system is user-friendly and easy to navigate for all employees.

-In a human-centric BPM, the employees can create workflows for the processes and manage the tasks accordingly.
-Human involvement is specific to certain tasks like preparing documents like proposals and contracts, or intellectual tasks like decision-making, translations, analysis of results, or even simple actions like uploading or submitting reports/documents.
-Therefore, along with these human-oriented activities automated tasks are put together in a human-oriented BPM system.
+In a human-centric BPM, employees can create workflows for the processes and manage the tasks accordingly.
+Human involvement is specific to certain tasks, like preparing documents like proposals and contracts, or intellectual tasks like decision-making, translations, analysis of results, or even simple actions like uploading or submitting reports/documents.
+Therefore, along with these human-oriented activities, automated tasks are put together in a human-oriented BPM system.

 Document-centric BPM